Alonso-del-Arte/chess/doc/Terminology.md

 other forked piece.
 * **Four knights game** &mdash; An opening involving both of White's knights and both of Black's knights.
+* **Free piece** &mdash; A piece that can be captured without any sacrifice by the capturing side.
+For example, suppose White foolishly places the White queen where she can be captured by a Black knight.
+The White queen is then said to be a free piece.
+This is a subcategory of hanging pieces.

 ![Forking check](../diagrams/ForkForRook.png)